Eligibility

 Nonpublic and Home-Schooled Students

 Ohio University welcomes applications from nonpublic and home-schooled students.
 Students attending a private high school or who are home schooled must submit a notice to the Ohio Department of Higher Education to declare their intent to participate and to the Department of Education to receive funding to underwrite their costs.
-Letter of intent forms can be found on the Ohio Department of Higher Education web site.
+Letter of intent forms can be found at Ohio Department of Higher Education.

 The Ohio Department of Education has created an informational webpage for home-schooled students.
 The webpage contains an FAQ, the letter of intent form, and details on how to apply for funding.